DongnutLa/newsletter_app/README.md

 This App was developed with Go & React.
 Using MongoDB, Cloudinary as Bucket, SMTP with Google, JWT validation and more.

+## Basic flow

+1. Topics must be preloaded in database.
+2. User can subscribe for one or more topics.
+3. Admin can login into the admin app entering the route /admin in browser.
+4. Admin can list Newsletters and create them for specific topics uploading a image, adding more info with rich text and selecting recipients from a list.
+Admin even can add one more email to the recipients list of the newsletter.
+5. Admin can send email just clicking on Send Email button in newsletters list.
+6. User can receive emails and can unsubscribe for a specific topic clicking in link text on emails.

 ## Features

 - Groups of endpoints: